jamesrchen/SJIRun-old/README.md

 Make sure to fill up .env (example in .sample-env)

 `cp .sample-env .env`

+To link your services to a reverse proxy or to expose it straight from the container (not recommended), use a `docker-compose.override.yml`.
+[See more here](https://docs.docker.com/compose/extends/)

 Docker compose will build and handle the rest